Swift

 -H 'X-Auth-Token: <x_auth_token>' \

-If successful, the query returns a response with a code 200 or 204.
+On success, the request returns a response with code 200 or 204.

 HTTP/1.1 200 OK